Reservation Dogs: Critical response

+All three seasons of Reservation Dogs received critical acclaim.
+On the review aggregator website Rotten Tomatoes, the overall series holds a 99% approval rating.
+Meanwhile, on Metacritic, which uses a weighted average, the overall series received a score of 89 out of 100.
+Each season of the series was also listed among the ten best television programs of 2021, 2022, and 2023, respectively, by the American Film Institute.

 Season 1

-The first season received critical acclaim.
-On the review aggregator website Rotten Tomatoes, it received a "Certified Fresh" approval rating of 98% with an average score of 8.2 out of 10, based on 57 reviews.
+On Rotten Tomatoes, the first season received an approval rating of 98% with an average score of 8.2 out of 10, based on 61 reviews.
 The site's critical consensus reads: "Aimless afternoons yield absurd delights in Reservation Dogs, a low-key comedy that deftly captures the malaise of youth and Rez life thanks in no small part to its impressive central crew."
-On Metacritic, which uses a weighted average, it received a score of 83 out of 100, based on 22 reviews, indicating "universal acclaim."
+On Metacritic, it received a score of 84 out of 100, based on 22 reviews, indicating "universal acclaim".